 Reading manga in Japanese is a great way to improve your language ability, but it can be daunting to spend money on a title when you don’t know what to expect.
 With eBook Japan’s free weekly manga, you can try as many titles as you like and save your wallet a lot of grief!
 A lot of the free weekly titles correspond to currently-airing anime, too, so you can read along as you watch your new favorite series.
 But if you’re not sure how to navigate a site completely in Japanese, never fear: this guide will take you though all the steps to creating an account and downloading free manga on eBook Japan!

-First, head to the top right corner of the eBook Japan homepage and select the left dropdown menu “login/new account registration.”
+First, head to the top right corner of the eBook Japan homepage and hover your cursor over the the leftmost dropdown menu “login/new account registration.”
 This menu should appear:

 Select the second option, “new account registration.”

 You’ll then be taken to this page, which asks you to input the email address you would like associated with your account.
-Fill it in and click the green button.
+(This page of the registration process has been updated slightly since I first wrote this guide – on the righthand side there will now be an option to sign in with a Yahoo!
+JAPAN ID.
+If you don’t have one, just continue following these instructions.)
+Fill in your email address and click the green button.
 You should then be presented with a plain screen with Japanese text, but don’t fret!
 They’ve sent you an email with a link to complete registration.

 You should have an email from Ebook Japan in your inbox, but if you don’t see it, try checking the spam folder.
 Once you’ve found it, click the first link you see, which should look similar to the image above.

 That will take you to the registration page, where you’ll need to fill in your account details.
 First, select a nickname that will appear on your account when you log in.
 Your email should already be filled in with the one you initially provided.
-Next is your password: note that it needs to be at least 8 characters long and include at least one letter, number, and special symbol.
+Next is your password: note that it needs to be at least 8 characters long and include at least one letter, number, and special symbol (the special symbol must be one of these: +-*!#$%&).
 Input that twice.